Cart

 Northern Spain & Atlantic Coast – Cliffs, Green Hills, and Maritime Landscapes

-This is a region best understood step by step: along coastal paths, through green valleys, and between historic maritime communities that together form one of Spain’s most distinctive Atlantic walking environments.
+This is a region best understood step by step — along coastal paths, through green valleys, and between historic maritime communities that together form one of Spain’s most distinctive Atlantic walking environments.

-Routes & Landscapes Across the Region
+Routes and Landscapes Across the Region

-Areas of Northern Spain & Atlantic Coast
+Areas of Northern Spain & the Atlantic Coast

 Frequently Asked Questions

-What defines walking along Spain’s Atlantic coast?
+What defines walking along Spain’s Atlantic Coast?

 Is the terrain challenging?